-The latest edition of the ASQ Quality Management Forum includes a great review of our ‘Lean Six Sigma and Minitab’ publication.
+The Autumn 2013 edition of the ASQ Quality Management Forum includes a great review of our ‘Lean Six Sigma and Minitab’ publication.
 The review is written by Mr. Robert Spencer, an Adjunct Professor in the Program in Quality Assurance in the College of Extended and International Education at California State University, Dominguez Hills.

 When we start out on a big project, it’s like beginning an extensive trip—we’ll get to our destination sooner and more comfortably if we have a good roadmap to follow.
 That is just what’s offered in this pocket guide.
 The entire Six Sigma and Lean process improvement strategy is laid out from start to finish through the DMAIC phases, showing the array of tools and techniques used along the way.
 A big bonus in this guide is the extensive presentation of examples showing how to analyze and interpret process improvement data using Minitab.
 This guide fills a unique need in demonstrating the integration of Six Sigma and Lean methodologies with the power of the Minitab statistical analysis software package.